the-turing-way/the-turing-way/book/website/project-design/community-growth-sustainability.md

+(pd-community-roadmap)=

-# Open Source Community Building Guide
+# Creating a Community Roadmap Plan

 ## Introduction

 Building a successful open-source community requires a strategy and level of investment similar to building a successful product or application.
 The creator of that community must be strategic in identifying who their contributors are, why they contribute, and what resources they need to overcome, as well as the many barriers and challenges to successfully contributing to any open source project.

+This guide outlines a comprehensive methodology for developing a Community Roadmap.
+This roadmap should serve as the central document that will allow maintainers to strategically understand how to acheive their goals related to creating a community of useful contributors necessary to maintain a healthy project.

-This guide outlines a comprehensive methodology for defining project goals, understanding contributor motivations, and creating a clear pathway for engagement.
+This roadmap will often have sections such as project goals, understanding contributor motivations, and creating a clear pathway for engagement.
 Drawing on best practices from the Mozilla Open Leadership Training Series and The Turing Way, this guide aims to help project maintainers foster a vibrant and sustainable open-source community.
 Below you will find guidelines for developing a strategy to growing your community as well as specific instructions for gathering the evidence needed to identify specific roadblocks to contribution.

 ## Defining General Goals